Rare Cartier-Bresson photos of Indian guru on display

-NEW DELHI, Sept 20 (Reuters) - Artist Henri Cartier-Bresson’s photographs of an Indian guru nominated for the Nobel Peace Prize and his French-born spiritual companion are on exhibit in New Delhi, offering a rare glimpse of life at the Aurobindo ashram in southern India.
+NEW DELHI (Reuters) - Artist Henri Cartier-Bresson’s photographs of an Indian guru nominated for the Nobel Peace Prize and his French-born spiritual companion are on exhibit in New Delhi, offering a rare glimpse of life at the Aurobindo ashram in southern India.

 More than 100 prints from a photo album purchased at a London auction by an Indian art collector are on display.
 The photos were taken just months before Sri Aurobindo, founder of the commune in the former French colonial town of Pondicherry, died in 1950.